phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 will output `nvm` to your terminal.

 Now you can install whatever version you'd like, and switch between them seamlessly.
-For example, to see what versions of node you currently have, you can use `nvm list`.
+For example, to see what versions of Node you currently have, you can use `nvm list`.
 If you want to install version 4.7 for example, you can run `nvm install 4.7`, and then set it as the current version by running `nvm use 4.7`.
-If you check the node version by running `which node`, you can see the full path, managed by nvm.
+If you check the Node version by running `which node`, you can see the full path, managed by nvm.

 We'll also want to install [nginx][nginx] if you don't have it already.
 It's